There are three versions of the Netgear LTE Modem, with only minor differences between them:

 - Cellular Antenna Ports: 2x MIMO / TS9 Connectors

 - Other Ports: Gigabit Ethernet (2x for model LB2120)

 - Claimed Battery Life: No battery

 - Can Be Powered Without a Battery: Yes

 - Dimensions: 4.7'' x 3.9'' x 1.2''

-We were so intrigued with the Netgear 4G LTE Modem that we purchased one in July 2017 and have incorporated it into our ongoing testing.
-Members can follow along with our testing here: Cellular Equipment Field Testing Results – Netgear Modems / USB730 (Late 2017) and we have some comparative data to other AT&T devices below.
+We were so intrigued with the Netgear 4G LTE Modem that we purchased one in July 2017.
+Members can see our testing data here: Cellular Equipment Field Testing Results – Netgear Modems / USB730 (Late 2017) and we have some summary comparative data to other AT&T devices in our member section below.

 Here's our video unboxing & first impressions: